-Does your company perform domestic or cross-border transaction with your related party?
+Does your company perform domestic or cross-border transactions with your related party?

 If it does, then you must do the transaction in accordance with the arm’s length principle.
 Article 18 (3) of the Income Tax Law states that the Directorate General of Taxes (DGT) has the authority to recalculate the taxable income or deductible costs in accordance with the arm’s length principle for taxpayers that have special relationship with other taxpayers.
 It means that if your company doesn’t apply the arm’s length principle to your related party transactions, the tax authority could make an adjustment to your income or cost.